SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/02-Error-Handling.md

 # Error Handling

-When an error shows up, we need to handle it.

-While we are doing that, we need to make a good **user experience**.
+**Error handling** is important for a number of reasons:

+- It makes our application more user-friendly, as we can format the error in a proper way
+  * we can also make it easier for the user to contact a help center

+-

-There are several things that we can do to improve the **UX** in moments like this.
+There are several things that we can do to improve the **user experience** in moments like this:

-For example:

 - We can **redirect** to an error page

 [image assetsSrc="JS-Web-Validation-And-Error-Handling.png" /]

+- Displaying an error **notification** is a **less intrusive** alternative to redirecting
+  * can be used for less major errors, such as an invalid index in an **input** field

 - Every response from the API should have a **specific status code** and **well-described information** about the error

-- Displaying an error notification is a less intrusive alternative to redirecting
-  * can be used for less major errors, such as an invalid index in an input field

 [/slide]